 Once it is produced, biochar is spread on agricultural fields and incorporated into the top layer of soil.
 Biochar has many agricultural benefits.
 It increases crop yields, sometimes substantially if the soil is in poor condition.
 It helps to prevent fertilizer runoff and leeching, allowing the use of less fertilizers and diminishing agricultural pollution to the surrounding environment.
-And it retains moisture, helping plants through periods of drought more easily.
-Most importantly, it replenishes exhausted or marginal soils with organic carbon and fosters the growth of soil microbes essential for nutrient absorption, particularly mycorrhizal fungi.
+It retains some moisture, possibly helping plants through periods of drought more easily.
+Most importantly, it replenishes exhausted or marginal soils with organic carbon and fosters the growth of soil microbes essential for nutrient absorption.

 Studies have indicated that the carbon in biochar remains stable for millenia, providing a simple, sustainable means to sequester historic carbon emissions that is technologically feasible in developed or developing countries alike.
 The syngas and excess heat can be used directly or employed to produce a variety of biofuels.